joanlyq/search-nudibranch/readme.md

 Personal use only, don't recommend unless you understand the script (esp the search interval part).

-**Disclaimer:** Use this script at your own risk.
-I am not familiar with internet or VPN settings, and I do not endorse or encourage excessive searching or any activity that goes against Google's policies.
+**Disclaimer:** Please use this script at your own risk.
+I am not familiar with internet or VPN settings, and I do not endorse or encourage excessive searching, spamming or any activity that goes against Google's policies.

 ## Usage